wojciechkubiak/my-site/README.md

 ## Live

-The page has been divided into four parts, switched using a vertical menu.
+<p>The page has been divided into four parts, switched using a vertical menu.</p>
 <br />

 * Landing page - here you can read everything about me.
 At which university am I studying, what is my passion and more.

 <br />

 <p align="center">
  <img src="https://github.com/wojciechkubiak/my-site/blob/master/landing.png?raw=true"/>
 </p>

 <br />

 * Skills - here you can find everything about my programming skills.